ToonLunk/pdsnd_github/README.md

 Also credit to the SQL part of this course to help me explore this dataset similar to how you would explore a SQL database.

 Any Python code used here that isn't taught in this course comes from personal knowledge, having worked with Python for many different applications in the past.

+The full project is not currently on public GitHub.